LOGIC

 Textbook and Website

 The textbook for the course is Logic Primer, 3rd Edition by Colin Allen and Michael Hand.
-PDFs of each chapter are provided to you for your personal use via Canvas.
+PDF of the book chapters are provided to you for your personal use via Canvas.
 Printed copies of the book are available from various online book vendors including the publisher MIT Press.
 The current printing of the 3rd edition contains some typographical errors.
-A webpage with the list of errata and PDFs of fixed pages is available at https://logic.tamu.edu/errata3.html .
+A webpage with the list of errata and PDFs of corrected pages is available at https://logic.tamu.edu/errata3.html.
 The PDF version in Canvas has all these fixed, but let your instructor know if you find others.

-There is also a website where you may practice the techniques and test yourself with exercises from the book.
-It is freely available at https://logic.tamu.edu/.
-Using this website for your homework practice will greatly improve your chance of success in the course.
+The Logic Daemon and Quizmaster website is freely available for you to practice the techniques and test yourself with exercises from the book and more.
+Using this website for practice will greatly improve your chance of success in the course.
+We will also be using this site during class time.
 A second website JustInfer written by UCSB graduate student Morgan Davies also supports the system of logic we will be using.
 Go to Settings and choose one of the Logic Primer options

 Grading Basis

 Grades will be assigned on the basis of two midterms (during regular class each), final exam, and in-class quizzes.
 The quizzes are for extra credit and unless otherwise stated at the top of the quiz sheet, your response to the quiz questions must be perfect to receive credit (i.e., there will be no partial credit on quizzes).
-Quiz answers can be turned in immediately for double credit or taken home and turned in at the beginning of the next class meeting for regular credit.
-Full regular credit will convert to a 4% boost for the course.
-Double credit can therefore be as high 8%, or nearly a full letter grade.
+Quiz answers can be turned in immediately for double credit or taken home and turned in at the beginning of the next scheduled lecture for regular credit.
+Full regular credit will convert to a 4.5% boost for the course.
+Double credit can therefore be as high 9%, or nearly a full letter grade.

 Your overall score will be computed using three methods and you will be assigned a grade based on the best of these methods.

-1. Two midterms worth 100 points each + Final worth 200 points; + Extra Credit from quizzes
+1. First midterm worth 20% of grade + Second midterm worth 30% of grade + Final worth 50% points; + Extra Credit from quizzes

 Implications of this grading scheme: If you are satisfied with your grade after midterms you won't need to take the final.
-If you have done poorly on earlier exams, you can still pull everything out on the comprehensive final exam.
+If you have done poorly on earlier exams, you can still pull out an A by acing the comprehensive final exam.
+Try the PHIL 183 Grade calculator to see how it works -- plug in numbers and it will calculate the grade all three ways and show the best.

-Bring your own paper for quizzes and exams.
+Bring your own paper for exams.
 (Blue books not required.)
 Midterms and finals will be open book and notes--but not open neighbor!
+No electronic devices allowed during exams.
 Midterm dates will be confirmed with 7 days notice.
 Numerical scores on midterms and finals will not be curved.
 Make up tests will be provided only in cases of authorized absence.
-See below for policy on in-class quizzes.
+See below for policy on missed in-class quizzes.

 Course Format, Assessments, and Attendance

 Attendance will not be formally monitored but quiz credit is available only for those attending class.
-Because all quizzes are for extra credit, no make-ups will be provided, although if you miss class you may obtain the quiz from a classmate and turn it in at the beginning of the next meeting (usually the discussion section).
+Because all quizzes are for extra credit, no make-ups will be provided, although if you miss class you may obtain the quiz from a classmate and turn it in at the beginning of the next scheduled lecture.

 Homework and Schedule of Readings and Exams